rakutentech/android-buildconfig/publish/README.md

 Next, in the `build.gradle` file for the module you wish to publish, you can apply the `config/publish/android.gradle` script and configure your publications.

-Note that you publications must be configured inside the `afterEvaluate` phase.
+Note that your publications must be configured inside the `afterEvaluate` phase.
 This is because the Android components which will be published aren't create until this phase.

-You can also apply either the `config/publish/bintray.gradle` or `config/publish/artifactory.gradle` scripts to configure the repos where your artifacts will be published.
-If you are using Bintray's [OSS Jfrog Artifactory](https://oss.jfrog.org/) for snapshots, you can apply the Artifactory script in the case that you're publishing a snapshot version.

 ```groovy
 apply from: '../config/publish/android.gradle'